 Why You May Need a Sinus Lift Before Dental Implant Surgery

 A sinus lift is not a procedure that most people think about before dental implant surgery, but it is a process that may be necessary for some.
 The lift entails raising a portion of the sinus floor to allow new bone to develop.
 The practice makes it easier for a dental implant to fit in a target area.
-Our dental team at Premier Periodontics is highly skilled in this bone grafting technique that can increase your candidacy to make implant dentistry possible in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA.
+Our dental team at Premier Periodontics is highly skilled in this bone grafting technique that can increase your candidacy to make implant dentistry possible in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA.

 Understanding the sinus lift

 A sinus lift occurs when a dentist lifts the sinus floor to create enough room for the bone necessary for a dental implant.
 The area can be raised, although sometimes a separate graft is required for producing an anchor.
 The dental implant will not secure well if the sinus floor is too shallow and doesn’t provide enough room for the implant anchor.

 A dentist will perform the lift by making an incision in the back part of the gum area.
 A small portion of the bone near the sinus membranes will be cut and lifted into the sinus cavity area.
 The membrane rises at this point, producing the necessary room for the implants.
 A bone graft may also be necessary for anchoring the space, although synthetic material can also work in the area.
 The incision site is then sealed off with sutures.